 One day Mr. Foster told his story to the newspapers.
 “My wife”, said he, “began to act queerly.
 She seemed disturbed, and said that she had a confession to make.
 With amazement I heard her story.
 She told me that she had been unfaithful to her marriage vows, giving the name of Dr. Goodell, my pastor and my bosom friend, as her paramour.
 I was thunderstruck.
 I took her face in my two hands and begged her to say no more then.
 Mary, said I, let me think … let me think over it.
 From that hour she ceased to be my trusted wife and companion.
 She besought me piteously to condone her sin, but I told her that henceforth she might occupy our residence, but we must be as strangers.” — New York Herald, December 19, 1886, p.
 8.

 Theodore remarried in 1894.
 I am unsure of what became of Mary after her divorce.
 There is some evidence she went to her sister in Newport, and may have remained there since she was “of Newport” when she signed the 1891 deed, above.
-The Rhode Island Historical Cemeteries Transcription Project has Mary T. Murdock Foster, 1848-1899 buried in the North Burial Ground, Providence, but I will be checking her death record at the R.I.
-State Archives.
+The Rhode Island Historical Cemeteries Transcription Project has Mary T. Murdock Foster, 1848-1899 buried in the North Burial Ground, Providence.
+Her death record at the R.I.
+State Archives indicates that she died of “La Grippe” (flu) on February 12, 1899 in Rodondo, Los Angeles, California, age 50.

 Martha M. Murdock